rf2485/ismrm_2024/README.md

 ================

-This is the code used for data processing and statistical analyses in Flaherty, R., et al. (2024). *Diffusion MRI Findings in Hippocampal Subregions of People with Subjective Cognitive Decline*
-\[Presented at the International Society for Magnetic Resonance in Medicine Annual Meeting, 2024, Singapore\].
-Department of Radiology, New
+This is the code used for data processing and statistical analyses in Flaherty, R., et al. (2024). *Diffusion MRI Findings in Hippocampal Subregions of People with Subjective Cognitive Decline*.
+Presented at the International Society for Magnetic Resonance in Medicine Annual Meeting, 2024, Singapore.
-York University School of Medicine.

 ## Directions